-A Communal Anointing of the Sick takes place twice a year, Saturday, October 21, 2023 at 5 PM at St. Celestine and Saturday, April 20, 2024 at 4 PM at St. Cyprian, during a special Mass at each church to emphasize the fact that it is the whole Church that is praying for her members who are sick.
+Communal Anointing of the Sick takes place twice a year, Saturday, October 21, 2023 at 5 PM at St. Celestine and Saturday, April 20, 2024 at 4 PM at St. Cyprian, during a special Mass to emphasize that it is the whole Church that is praying for her members who are sick.
 It is the whole Church that asks the Father to send His Spirit to strengthen and encourage those suffering from sickness of any kind.
 Pews will be reserved for those wishing to be anointed.

 The actual anointing takes place after the homily of the Mass, when the priests goes to each person to be anointed, first laying hands on the person’s head (asking the Holy Spirit to come down upon those who are sick, and to strengthen them); and then anointing them on the forehead and on the hands, saying, “Through this holy anointing, may the Lord in His love and mercy help you with the grace of the Holy Spirit.”
 The sick person responds, “Amen.”
 “May the Lord who frees you from sin, save you and raise you up.”
 The response: “Amen.”

 - Those who are seriously ill.